Ready for Absolutely Nothing

 Ready for Absolutely Nothing is a 2022 memoir by Susannah Constantine.
-It details Constantine's rise to fame as an "It girl" in the 1980s and her subsequent career as a television fashion commentator alongside Trinny Woodall on the show What Not to Wear.
-The book includes accounts of her interactions with Princess Diana, David Linley, and relationship with Imran Khan.
+It recounts her rise to fame as an "It girl" in the 1980s and her later career as a television fashion commentator alongside Trinny Woodall on What Not to Wear.
+The book includes accounts of her interactions with Princess Diana, David Linley, and her relationship with Imran Khan.

-Constantine describes her upbringing in an environment that did not encourage personal ambition or the expression of her opinions, leading to challenges in her early adulthood.
-She recounts her social life, including hosting dinner parties and her relationships with prominent individuals.
-The memoir also addresses her struggles with alcoholism, including a pivotal incident in Cornwall that led her to seek help through Alcoholics Anonymous.
+Constantine describes an upbringing that discouraged personal ambition and self-expression, which lead to difficulties in her early adulthood.
+She outlines her social life and her relationships with public figures.
+The memoir also addresses her struggles with alcoholism, including an incident in Cornwall that prompted her to seek help through Alcoholics Anonymous.

-Constantine also provides insights into British high society and her personal experiences within it.
-The memoir concludes with reflections on her life at age 60, highlighting her achievements in marriage, motherhood, and sobriety.
+The book provides insight into British high society and Constantine's experiences within it, and concludes with reflections on her life at age 60, focusing on marriage, motherhood, and sobriety.

 Reception

 The memoir has been reviewed by The Times, The Guardian, and Daily Telegraph.